-Shekels may sound like a cartoon currency, but Tel Aviv—and Israel as a whole—is pretty expensive.
+Shekels may sound like a cartoon currency, but Tel Aviv, and Israel as a whole, is pretty expensive.
 Not prohibitively expensive, but you’ll probably note it to your friend while you’re there.
-Actually, I think the New York comparison is well-founded in the realm of price: the scale and diversity of options opens pockets of value.
+Actually, I think a New York comparison is well-founded in the realm of price: the scale and diversity of options opens pockets of value.
 You just need to know where to look.

 6. The Little Prince (Nachlat Benyamin 18, +972 03-528-2404) (link)